toddaustin07/googlesheets/README.md

 ### Why can't an Edge driver update the Google spreadsheet directly?
 Edge drivers cannot access the Google API, so an intermediate nodeJS app is used as a bridge.

+### Limitations
+Using the Webrequestor Edge driver allows a very simple and accessible way to issue HTTP requests with Smartthings automations.
+However, the requests are typically pre-configured, thus using this method is somewhat limited.
+For example, you can't send variable measurement values like temperature or energy.
+There is limited flexibilty in standard SmartThings automations for 'sending' or 'setting' variable values like this without a SmartApp.
+Using the Rules engine, along with the ability to create dynamic HTTP requests with Webrequestor may allow some additional options for the more technically and creatively inclined.

 ## First Setup Steps
 Create a project directory on your LAN computer.